collinskatie/cub-s/README.md

 ## Questions?

-If you have any questions about `CUB-S` use, elicitation, and/or creation, please feel free to add a GitHub Issue and/or reach out to Katie Collins (`kmc61@cam.ac.uk`) and Matthew Barker (`mrlb3@cam.ac.uk`).
+If you have any questions about `CUB-S` use, elicitation, and/or creation, please do not hesitate to add a GitHub Issue and/or reach out to Katie Collins (`kmc61@cam.ac.uk`) and Matthew Barker (`mrlb3@cam.ac.uk`).